agritsik/You-Dont-Know-JS/scope & closures/ch1.md

 > ***Scope***: "Yep, sure have.
 Here ya go."

-The simple rules for traversing nested *Scope*: *Engine* starts at the currently executing *Scope*, looks for the variable there, then if not found, keeps going up one level, and so on.
+> :bangbang: The simple rules for traversing nested *Scope*: *Engine* starts at the currently executing *Scope*, looks for the variable there, then if not found, keeps going up one level, and so on.
 If the outermost global scope is reached, the search stops, whether it finds the variable or not.

 ### Building on Metaphors